 Air filter

 The HVAC filter is one of the most crucial components of a forced-air heating and air-conditioning system.
-Without a filter, dust will get blown all over the house, thwarting your cleaning efforts and reducing indoor air quality.
+Without a filter, dust would be blown all over the house, thwarting your cleaning efforts and spoiling indoor air quality.
 A neglected filter will clog with dust and debris, restricting airflow and reducing energy efficiency.

 entry continues below ↓